khanonjs/khanon.js-website/public/docs/2-app-states.md

 &nbsp;
     -  Using the app interface [switchState](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#switchState) method.

-After switching to a new app state, Khanon.js will load the Scenes and GUIs declared in the [AppStateProps](https://khanonjs.com/api-docs/interfaces/decorators_app_app_state.AppStateProps.html), this process is automatically done by Khanon.js.
+After switching to a new app state, Khanon.js will load the scenes and GUIs declared in the [AppStateProps](https://khanonjs.com/api-docs/interfaces/decorators_app_app_state.AppStateProps.html), this process is automatically done by Khanon.js.
 The previous state won't end until the next state has been fully loaded.
-Once it has been loaded, the previous state ends (unloading its Scenes and GUIs), and the next state starts.
+Once it has been loaded, the previous state ends (unloading its scenes and GUIs), and the next state starts.

 # Using the AppState interface